theswedishdev/nightbot-docs/docs/commands/command-fridge.md

 # Fridge
-Let the user try getting something from the fridge.
+Let the viewers try getting something from the fridge.

 ## Usage
 `!fridge`